smartinternz02/SPSGP-90067-Virtual-Internship---Android-Application-Development-Using-Kotlin/ReadMe.md

 * Android Studio
 * Git
-* Contentful CLI (only for write access)
 * Android build tools v 28+
 * An Android phone 7.0 and up

-Without any changes, this app is connected to a Contentful space with read-only access.
-To experience the full end-to-end Contentful experience, you need to connect the app to a Contentful space with read and write access.
-This enables you to see how content editing in the Contentful web app works and how content changes propagate to this app.

 ## Common setup